We provide risk assessments for COVID-19 for three specific geographic areas: countries (and other territories), regions

-- Travellers should defer non-essential travel to Extreme Risk locations, which have severely restricted international and domestic travel as well as internal movement.
+Travellers should defer non-essential travel to Extreme Risk locations, which have severely restricted international travel and domestic activities.
 These locations have widespread community transmission of the SARS-CoV-2 virus and extremely high rates of COVID-19 infections.

 Travellers should reconsider their need to travel to High Risk locations, which have severely restricted international travel and partially restricted domestic activities.
 These locations have community transmission of the SARS-CoV-2 virus and high rates of COVID-19 infections.

 Travellers should exercise caution when travelling to Medium Risk locations, which have some restrictions on international travel, but few restrictions on domestic activities.
 These locations have clusters of or sporadic transmission of the SARS-CoV-2 virus and moderate to high rates of COVID-19 infections.

 Travellers should take normal precautions when travelling to Moderate Risk locations, which have few restrictions on international travel and limited or no restrictions on domestic activities.
 These locations have sporadic transmission of the SARS-CoV-2 virus and low to moderate rates of COVID-19 infections.

 Regions (States, Provinces, etc.)

 COVID-19 Domestic Travel Rating: We assess travel ratings for states, provinces and regions of countries in which there is no coordinated national response, or when control measures are handled by local authorities.
-At this time, these ratings do not take into account the threat of virus transmission, only the most salient restrictions on travel and other important activities.
+These ratings do not take into account the threat of virus transmission, only the most salient restrictions on travel and other important activities.

-- High: Some intra-region travel is allowed, but stay-at-home is widely encouraged.
+High: Few activities are allowed, but stay-at-home is widely encouraged.

-- Low: Minimal restrictions on travel and movement, besides distancing and mask requirements; the 'new normal'.
+Low: Minimal to no restrictions on activities; the 'new normal'.